Northwestern coach David Braun on playing 'very good' Michigan: 'Exciting challenge for this football team'

 How Northwestern will prepare for Michigan Stadium

-Northwestern is playing the bulk of its home games this season at Northwestern Medicine Field at Martin Stadium, a temporary venue that holds around 12,000 fans, as the new Ryan Field is being built.
+Northwestern is playing the bulk of its home games this season at Northwestern Medicine Field at Martin Stadium, a temporary venue that holds around 12,000 fans, while the new Ryan Field is being built.
 Michigan Stadium, meanwhile, has a capacity of 107,601 — nearly 100,000 more than what Northwestern has played its home games in front of.

 “I think it’s an exciting opportunity for our team,” Braun said of the upcoming matchup at The Big House.
 “That’s what’s really neat about the Big Ten is these incredible venues that you have an opportunity to play in.
 So excited for what’s ahead in 2026 for the ‘Cats, in terms of the new Ryan Field.
 Add the new Ryan Field to the list … the new Ryan Field’s going to be the best stadium in all of college football.